Home

 Horror subgenre definitions (All)

 Romance might be between a hunky sailor and a fair maiden, or a cynical vampire and a scrappy werewolf, but after a lot of sparks and trials, that is what they will secure.
-The settings and intensity may vary, but the overall formula is familiar indeed.
+The settings and intensity may vary, but the overall 'finding happiness together' formula is familiar indeed.
 (Ideally, careful research has ensured detailed accuracy.)

 Romance subgenre definitions (All)